RishitB04/Chat-server/README.md

 - `interact_client()`: Handles the main interaction loop for a client, processing commands.
 - `authorization()`: Handles the client authentication process.

+## Testing

+### 1. Simultaneous Login with Immediate Disconnection
+- **Objective**: Simulate 400 clients logging in and then immediately closing their connections.
+- **Execution**:
+  - All 400 clients connected to the server.
+  - After successful login, each client closed its socket instantly.
+- **Result**:
+  - The server handled all connections rapidly without noticeable delays.
+  - Execution time was minimal.
+  - No errors or crashes were observed.

+### 2. Simultaneous Login with Persistent Connections
+- **Objective**: Test how the server performs when clients remain connected indefinitely.
+- **Execution**:
+  - 400 clients logged in successfully.
+  - Instead of closing their sockets, they entered an endless loop to keep the connections alive.
+- **Result**:
+  - Execution time increased significantly.
+  - Server resources were continuously consumed.
+  - No immediate failures, but this scenario could lead to potential resource exhaustion over time.

+### 3. Multiple Clients Using the Same Credentials
+- **Objective**: Check how the authentication system handles multiple clients attempting to log in with the same username and password.
+- **Execution**:
+  - 400 clients attempted to log in using **identical credentials**.
+  - Expected behavior: Clients should receive an "Authentication Failed" message if the username is already logged in.
+- **Result**:
+  - Instead of authentication failures, the server returned **unexpected errors**.
+  - Reviewing the code suggested that multiple logins for the same account **should not** be allowed, yet the error indicated a flaw in the authentication mechanism.

+### Observations and Potential Issues
+- The server efficiently handles a large number of clients logging in and disconnecting rapidly.
+- When connections remain open indefinitely, execution time increases significantly, suggesting potential resource management concerns.
+- The authentication system does not behave as expected when multiple clients attempt to log in with the same credentials.
+Further debugging is required to pinpoint the issue.

 ## Configuration
 The chat server can be configured with the following parameters: